 - Happened to Air Colbert in real life, putting her out of commission for a while.

 - Later in the series, said thug's boss comes after them for revenge.
-Jayne mentions he might sore over having his Dragon thrown into a starship engine.
+Jayne mentions he might be sore over having his Dragon thrown into a starship engine.

-- He refers back to this in a deleted scene from Serenity, where he jokes to The Operative that if the latter doesn't stop pondering philosophical questions and get out of the way of Serenity's take-off, "you never will find out".
+- Mal refers back to this in a deleted scene from Serenity, where he jokes to The Operative that if the latter doesn't stop pondering philosophical questions and get out of the way of Serenity's take-off, "you never will find out".

 - The X-Files.
 In the first season episode "Roland" an engineer is murdered by being sucked into a turbine engine he was developing.